International Training & Visas

 Credit for Foreign Graduate Medical Education

 - The ABS does not grant credit directly to residents for surgical education completed outside the U.S. or Canada.
 The ABS will consider granting partial credit for foreign graduate medical education to a resident enrolled in a U.S. ACGME-accredited general surgery or integrated vascular surgery residency program, but only upon request of the program director.
 Preliminary evaluations will not be provided before enrollment in a residency program, either to the resident or program director.

-- The ABS will accept in certain circumstances residency rotations outside the U.S. or Canada toward its general surgery or integrated vascular surgery residency training requirements.
-If program directors wish to credit training abroad toward ABS requirements, they must fully justify the reasons for it and receive ABS approval for such training in advance.
-No such rotations will be permitted in the first (PGY-1) or last (PGY-5) year of residency training.
+The ABS will accept in certain circumstances rotations completed outside of the U.S. or Canada toward its general surgery, independent and integrated vascular surgery, pediatric surgery, and complex general surgical oncology training requirements.
+If a program director wishes to credit training abroad toward ABS requirements, they must fully justify the reasons for it and receive approval in advance from both the ABS and the ACGME.

 - A certificate issued by the Educational Commission for Foreign Medical Graduates (ECFMG) is required for ABS certification for all international medical graduates.
 The certificate must be valid indefinitely for all international medical graduates who complete an ACGME-accredited residency program.
 International medical graduates who complete a Canadian residency accredited by the RCSPC will have an ECFMG certificate with a "valid until" date.
 The valid until date must be after the date of application to the ABS.

 - The U.S. Department of State has designated the ECFMG as the visa sponsor for all J-1 exchange visitor physicians who participate in clinical training programs.